LordDashMe/wordpress-scaffolding/README.md

 ## Install

-- Recommended to install the package via Composer.
+- Recommended to install the project via Composer.
 Use the command below to install the package:

 ```txt
 composer create-project lorddashme/wordpress-scaffolding <your-project-name>